Brian1011/Brian1011/README.md

-### Hi there 👋, my name is Brian Mutinda
+### Hi there 👋 stranger,
-#### Software developer
 ![Software developer](https://pbs.twimg.com/profile_banners/1483380654846926848/1646724400/600x200)

 ### Brief introduction
-I am Brian, from Nairobi Kenya.
+My name is Brian Mtutinda a software developer from Nairobi Kenya with more than 3 years experience.
 I develop websites and mobile applications.

 You can view some of my projects [here on my portfolio](https://brianmutinda.netlify.com)